THEA - Theatre

 THEA 180A.
 Practicum: Stagecraft (1).

-Applied learning through the completion of various in class projects utilizing disparate materials.
+Applied learning through the completion of in-class projects utilizing materials.
+Students complete assigned projects in the course.
 Repeatable for a total of 2 credit hours.
 This is a Kansas Systemwide Transfer Course.

 THEA 180B.
 Practicum: Costume (1).